gchrupala/supervision/msc.rst

   scientific in nature, and that this consideration may be in conflict with the partner's preferences.
   Make sure your host institution understands this also.
 - We'll have regular face-to-face group meetings.
 You'll get the most from them if you come prepared.
 In general, there will be no individual meetings.
 - Remember that the thesis is meant to be your own work.
 You will get some guidance but no detailed instructions about what to do.
-Specifically:
-     - There are no multiple rounds of detailed written feedback.
+Specifically, there are no multiple rounds of detailed written feedback.
 You will get high-level oral feedback based on your questions and comments during group meetings.
 Make sure to take notes.
 - Keep track of all the data and code needed to reproduce your results.
 Consider using version control software for this purpose (e.g. Github).
 Final version of the thesis document should contain